Undue hardship

 What is undue hardship?

+Infographic that says: What is undue hardship?
+An employer does not have to provide a reasonable accommodation that is an undue hardship.
 Undue hardship means significant difficulty or expense.
 It refers to: the cost compared to the overall size and resources of the organization; accommodations that are unduly extensive, substantial, or disruptive to operations; accommodations that would fundamentally alter the nature or operation of the business.